top of page

 May I wear a costume?

-Of course!
 Costumes are permitted provided they follow a few rules.
-This part applies whether you are wearing a store-bought costume, home-made costumes, or a fur suit.
-First, it's illegal in Virginia to wear a mask in a public place outside of Halloween, so no decorative masks, face coverings, or costume heads are permitted until AFTER you enter the venue through the entrance check point (§ 18.2-422.
-Prohibition of wearing of masks in certain places; exceptions).
-Second, you may be subject to extra security due to the nature of a costume upon entry.
-Third, this is a family-friendly festival and all attire must comply with the question "Is there a dress code?" and "Is there any off-limits behavior?" (see above).
+It is illegal in Virginia to wear a mask in a public place outside of Halloween, so no decorative masks, face coverings, or costume heads are permitted until AFTER you enter the venue through the entrance check point (§ 18.2-422).
+You may be subject to extra security due to the nature of a costume upon entry.
+This is a family-friendly festival and all attire must comply with our other policies (see above).
 And lastly, remember the event is there for all to enjoy - so no photobombing, blocking the view of others, blocking seating of others, or generally detracting from the event will be tolerated.

 What about bad weather?